ricardoljp/ricardoljp/README.md

-# Ricardo Pereira

-## Hi there 👋
+# Hi there 👋 !
+I'm Ricardo Pereira
 I have a great passion in people development and agile management strategies.
 Software Development is a great way to update my knowledge and to stimulate myselft.

-## Olá pessoal 👋
-Tenho grande paixão em desenvolvimento de pessoas e gestão ágil.
-Desenvolvimento de software é um grande estímulo e forma de me manter atualizado.

 <!--
 Here are some ideas to get you started: